flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2025/truth-or-truth.md

       "What have you promised in you life?",
       "How would you describe your worldview?",
       "Are you afraid to die?",
+      "What's the last lie you told yourself?",
+      "What is not one of your qualities?",
       "What do you blame yourself for?",
-      "How much of what's necessary to know do think you know?", "What are your core values?",
+      "Do you sometimes do things that you hate?", "How much of what's necessary to know do think you know?", "What are your core values?",
       "What gives you hope?",